mikaelbr/react-formdata/README.md

 # react-formdata

-> **Note:** Library not published to NPM yet, but will be soon.
-Still in concept phase.
-Feel free
-> to test it out by installing the master (`npm i mikaelbr/react-formdata`) and let me know
-> what you think by Github Issues.

 A library for generating an object of values from a set of inputs in React.
 Either by auto detecting all inputs with an ID, or manually adding inputs with specified name.